saroesler/Almanach/README.md

 3. Color given to the date
 4. Color given to the group
 If there should no overwriting, the color field has to be empty.

+#Google Calendar
+You can connect your calendar with a google calendar.
+Dates input in a calendar will be input into the google calendar.
+At the beginning you can transfer your calendar to google.
+Dates input by google are automaticly transfered to the Almanch.
+You can select a group and a contact person for dates get by google calendar for each Almanach.
+Dates deletet by google will only pulled from the Almanach.
+It will continue to exist.

+##Installing Google Api
+To install the api you has to get it via google and copy the "vendor" folder including the google api get by composer in the Almanach root folder.
+To use the api, you have to get a key by google.
+Put the "p12" key into the "secret" folder in the Almanach root folder.
+Reneame the key to "google.p12".
+Now the google api is installed.
+Via google you get an email address for the api.
+Put this into the field in the settings mask.

+##Connect to a calendar
+Now edit your calendar.
+In the google calendar you has to input the address of the google calendar.
+Select a Group and a contact person for dates get by google.
+Now you has to set the permission of the google calendar for the api.
+Herefor give \'edit Event\' to the api email address.